 2.)
 Be sure to follow all safety warnings!
 (Don't you just hate it when you open an owners manual for instructions and have to read five pages of safety warnings before you actually get to the REAL INSTRUCTIONS?!
-We hate that too, but we honestly don't want anyone to get hurt.
+We hate that too!
+But we honestly don't want anyone to get hurt.
 Lawsuits?
 Well, our customers are very smart when it comes to safety.
-Just please remember to be safe!)
+Just keep in mind to stay cautious!

 To save your dry coals, load your furnace with a large load of wood, and allow it to burn the moisture out of the wood - this will require several hours depending upon how fast you are using the heat.
 Then simply shut off the fan switch and smother the fire for a few days to completely stop all burning.
 Then remove those coals and place them on dry ground, or in a metal container until the final steps below are completed.

 5.)
 Remove all the ashes and lightly scrape the firebox.
 Be sure that all ashes are removed.
-Dry ashes are harmless, but if left in your outdoor boiler over the summer, these dry ashes will absorb moisture and create an acidic paste that will eat through your steel firebox.
+Dry ashes are harmless, but if left in your outdoor wood stove over the summer, these dry ashes will absorb moisture and create an acidic paste that will eat through your steel firebox.

 7.)
 Is your boiler due for its periodic COMPLETE WATER FLUSH?
 If you have not FLUSHED your boiler water in the last four years, you must do this now.
 Other circumstances also require a complete flush, such as using unauthorized treatment chemicals in your boiler - click on this link HERE to read "When Should I FLUSH My Outdoor Boiler?".
-This is a serious requirement and must be followed to ensure the longest life expectancy of your boiler.
+We highly recommend following this procedure to ensure the longest life expectancy of your boiler.

 11.)
 Door Seal - Has your door seal been replaced in the last 2-4 years?
 If not, replace the door seal as needed.
 Click HERE to read our article "Problems Caused By A Leaky Door Seal."

 13.)
-Check Owner's Manual for full details.
+Check the Owner's Manual for full details.
 Click HERE to view your Owner's Manual.